 As a personal development enthusiast, I was so excited when reading this book.
 The most important aspect of personal development to me is the mindset.
 The way you are thinking will determine the way to take action in your life.
 There are two types of mindset in this book, can you guess what is the answer?
 Yes, the answer is fixed mindset and growth mindset.

-Each of us possesses a fixed mindset at some point in our life, some might only thinking in their fixed mindset way.
+Each of us possesses a fixed mindset at some point in our life, some might only think in their fixed mindset way.
 What is a fixed mindset?
 A fixed mindset is defined as thinking strictly.
 There is only success or failure, smart or stupid, talented or no talent at all.
 When you are constantly getting straight A’s at school, you will view yourself as smart.
-But if one day you face failure, and get a couple of C’s, you will feel like a loser and refuse to try again.
+But if you face failure and get a couple of C’s, you will feel like a loser and refuse to try again one day.
 There is nothing you can do about it, there is nothing that can be learned from it.
 A fixed mindset makes you believe that your qualities are a definite thing that can never change.
 It made you feel like you have to prove yourself to other people over and over again to gain other people’s validation/approval.

 On the other hand, in the growth mindset way of thinking, failure is an opportunity to learn what was wrong in the process, what can we do better about it, what lessons can we take from it.
-Unlike a fixed mindset, in a growth mindset, there is more option than just being smart or stupid.
+Unlike a fixed mindset, there is more option than just being smart or stupid in a growth mindset.
 A broader way of thinking especially when we face difficulties in life.
 A growth mindset provides other options on how to interpret success in life.

 My Favorite Highlights of the book are:

 Failure Is an Opportunity to Learn